anpnrynn/SAKUA2/README.md

 ## The APK / android application comes with no waranties, its for generating passwords for website / applications.
 The Initial purpose for which I wrote this application.
 It doesn't store the pattern / passwords only the website / applicaiton name and pin , you will have to remember the pattern.

+## Uninstalling the app and reinstalling the app causes the saved pins to be deleted, use caution, use a backup.